top of page

 The layer beneath technique

-If you teach midlife women on snow, the chances are you have already seen all of this.
+If you teach midlife women on snow, the chances are you've already seen all of this.
 The client who is technically more than capable but constantly has the handbrake pulled.
 The skier who thrives in a private lesson but seems quiet or withdrawn in a group.
 The woman who skied the same run beautifully yesterday and hesitates on it today without being able to say why.

 It's not about getting your nerve back.
 It's about getting your choice back.